Factbox: U.S. weather forecaster's El Nino/La Nina watch

 The CPC issues an alert when there is a chance of El Nino or La Nina conditions developing in the coming six months.

-*The global weather system has not been roiled by El Nino or its infamous counterpart La Nina for several years.
+The last time the global weather system was roiled by extreme weather anomalies was in 2011 by El Nino's infamous counterpart La Nina.

 In 2011, La Nina conditions, an abnormal cooling of waters in the equatorial Pacific, caused extreme weather conditions in Asia and the Americas.